hashicorp/consul/website/source/docs/guides/deployment.html.md

 |||||**Azure**: Standard\_D4\_v3, Standard\_D5\_v3|
 |||||**GCE**: n1-standard-32, n1-standard-64|

 The **small size** instance configuration is appropriate for most initial production deployments, or for development/testing environments.
 The large size is for production environments where there is a consistently high workload.
+Suggested instance types are provided for common platforms, but do refer to platform documentation for up-to-date instance types that align with the recommended resources.

-~> **NOTE** For high workloads, ensure that the disks support high IOPS to keep up with the high Raft log update rate.
+~> **NOTE** For large workloads, ensure that the disks support a high number of IOPS to keep up with the rapid Raft log update rate.

-## 1.1 Datacenter Design
+## Datacenter Design

-A Consul cluster (typically 3 or 5 servers plus client agents) may be deployed in a single physical datacenter or it may span multiple datacenters.
-For a large cluster with high runtime reads and writes, deploying servers in the same physical location improves performance.
-In cloud environments, a single datacenter may be deployed across multiple availability zones i.e. each server in a separate availability zone within a single EC2 instance.
-Consul also supports multi-datacenter deployments via two separate clusters joined by WAN links.
-In some cases, one may also deploy two or more Consul clusters in the same LAN environment.
+Consul may be deployed in a single physical datacenter or it may span multiple datacenters.

+A single Consul datacenter includes a set of servers that maintain consensus.
+These are designed to be deployed in a single geographical location to ensure low latency for consensus operations otherwise performance and stability can be significantly compromised.
+In cloud environments, spreading the servers over multiple availability zones within the same region is recommended for fault tolerance while maintaining low-latency and high performance networking.

+Consul supports multi-datacenter deployments via federation.
+The servers in each datacenter are joined by WAN gossip to enable forwarding service discovery and KV requests between datacenters.
+The separate datacenters do not replicate services or KV state between them to ensure they remain as isolated failure domains.
+Each set of servers must remain available (with at least a quorum online) for cross-datacenter requests to be made.
+If one datacenter has an outage of the servers, services within that datacenter will not be discoverable outside it until the servers recover.

-### 1.1.1 Single Datacenter
+### Single Datacenter

 A single Consul cluster is recommended for applications deployed in the same datacenter.
-Consul supports traditional three-tier applications as well as microservices.

 Typically, there must be three or five servers to balance between availability and performance.
 These servers together run the Raft-driven consistent state store for catalog, session, prepared query, ACL, and KV updates.

-The recommended maximum cluster size for a single datacenter is `5,000` nodes.
-For a write-heavy and/or a read-heavy cluster, the maximum number of nodes may need to be reduced further, considering the impact of the number and the size of KV pairs and the number of watches.
-The time taken for gossip to converge increases as more client machines are added.
-Similarly, the time taken by the new server to join an existing multi-thousand node cluster with a large KV store and update rate may increase as they are replicated to the new server’s log.
+Consul is proven to work well with up to `5,000` nodes in a single datacenter gossip pool.
+Some deployments have stretched this number much further but they require care and testing to ensure they remain reliable and can converge their cluster state quickly.
+It's highly recommended that clusters are increased in size gradually when approaching or exceeding `5,000` nodes.

--> **TIP** For write-heavy clusters, consider scaling vertically with larger machine instances and lower latency storage.
+~> For write-heavy clusters, consider scaling vertically with larger machine instances and lower latency storage.

-One must take care to use service tags in a way that assists with the kinds of queries that will be run against the cluster.
-If two services (e.g. blue and green) are running on the same cluster, appropriate service tags must be used to identify between them.
-If a query is made without tags, nodes running both blue and green services may show up in the results of the query.

 In cases where a full mesh among all agents cannot be established due to network segmentation, Consul’s own [network segments](/docs/enterprise/network-segments/index.html) can be used.
 Network segments is an Enterprise feature that allows the creation of multiple tenants which share Raft servers in the same cluster.
 Each tenant has its own gossip pool and doesn’t communicate with the agents outside this pool.
 The KV store, however, is shared between all tenants.
 If Consul network segments cannot be used, isolation between agents can be accomplished by creating discrete [Consul datacenters](/docs/guides/datacenters.html).

-### 1.1.2 Multiple Datacenters
+### Multiple Datacenters

 Consul clusters in different datacenters running the same service can be joined by WAN links.
 The clusters operate independently and only communicate over the WAN on port `8302`.
 Unless explicitly configured via CLI or API, the Consul server will only return results from the local datacenter.
 Consul does not replicate data between multiple datacenters.
 The [consul-replicate](https://github.com/hashicorp/consul-replicate) tool can be used to replicate the KV data periodically.

--> **TIP** A good practice is to enable TLS server name checking to avoid accidental cross-joining of agents.
+-> A good practice is to enable TLS server name checking to avoid accidental cross-joining of agents.

 Advanced federation can be achieved with [Network Areas](/api/operator/area.html) (Enterprise).